OSGeo/OSGeoLive-doc/overview/saga_overview.rst

 * Straightforward C++ API for creating new modules
 * Scripting through command line, bindings for python
-* SAGA can be accessed from the `R R_overview.rst`_ statistical language through the RSAGA module
+* SAGA can be accessed from the R statistical language through the RSAGA module

 Details
 -------